Shershabadia

-Shershabadia, also known as Badia or Bhatia, is a Bengali Muslim community found in the state of West Bengal, Bihar and Jharkhand in India.
-They belong to Shaikh community and also form a significant part of the Shaikhs of West Bengal and Bihar.
-Common surnames used by the community include Shekh, Sekh, Haque, Islam, Mondal.
+Shershabadia, also known as Badia, are a Bengali Muslim community found in the states of West Bengal, Bihar and Jharkhand in India.
+They belong to Bengali Shaikh community and also form a significant part of the Shaikhs of West Bengal and Bihar.
+Common surnames used by the community include Shekh, Sekh, Haque, Islam, and Mondal.
 Most of them are Sunni Muslims who associate with the Ahl-i Hadith movement.

-These people mostly live in chars and dubas (lower land) along Gangetic river lines from Katihar district of Bihar on the north bank and Rajmahal District of Jharkhand on the south bank to Murshidabad districts of West Bengal on the South bank and Malda district of West Bengal on the north bank.
+These people mostly live in chars and dubas (lower land) along Gangetic river lines from Katihar district of Bihar on the north bank and Sahibganj District of Jharkhand on the south bank to Murshidabad district of West Bengal on the South bank and Malda district of West Bengal on the north bank.

 Terminology

-The word Shershabadia (from Persian: شرشابادیا) literally means (the language and/or the people) of the land known as Shershabad.
-The term is derived from the community's place of origin known as Jawar-e-Sarsabad or Circle/Division of Sarsabad of the Mughal era, which was reduced to a mere Pargana known as sarsabad/Sersabad later on corrupted into Shershabad/Shershahabad.
+The word Shershabadia (from Persian: شرشابادیا) literally means the inhabitants of the land known as Sarsabad/Shershabad, a pargana of historical Bengal Subah.
+The term is derived from the community's place of origin known as Jawar-e-Sarsabad or Circle/Division of Sarsabad in Mughal Bengal province, which was reduced to a mere Pargana known as Sarsabad/Sersabad later on corrupted into Shershabad/Shershahabad.
 Located in the Bengal region, Shershabad comprised the parts of southern Malda and northern Murshidabad.

 History and origin

-The Shershabadia Bengali Muslim community originated from the erstwhile Jawar-e-Sarsabad or division of Sarsabad which comprised Northern parts of Murshidabad, most parts of Malda of West bengal and the north-eastern parts of Sahebganj district of Jharkhand.
+The Shershabadia Bengali Muslim community originated from the erstwhile Jawar-e-Sarsabad or division of Sarsabad in Mughal Bengal province which comprised Northern parts of Murshidabad, most parts of Malda of West bengal and the north-eastern parts of Sahebganj district of Jharkhand.

-Towards the beginning of the 20th century, a large number of Shershabadia Bengali Muslims of Murshidabad (chiefly from Farakka, Samserganj and Suti police stations) gradually migrated to Malda along the upward river-stream of the Ganges to settle in the chars and diyaras due to the erosion of the west bank of the Ganges.
+Towards the beginning of the 20th century, a large number of Shershabadias of Murshidabad (chiefly from Farakka, Samserganj and Suti police stations) gradually migrated to Malda along the upward river-stream of the Ganges to settle in the chars and diyaras due to the erosion of the west bank of the Ganges.

 From Malda and Murshidabad they migrated upwards along the river-stream and scattered into the various regions of Eastern Bihar and Northern Bengal.
 The cause of migration is thought to be due to the oppression of British Government for their engagement in the anti-British activities and the erosion of the Ganges along the left and right banks.